Understanding The Smokable Hemp Flower Market

 As the smokable hemp debate moves forward, state bans have left some flower farmers in limbo.
 In Texas, a state ban prohibits the manufacture, processing, distribution and retail sale of hemp for smoking.
 But a subsequent legal challenge and temporary restraining order prevent the ban from being enforced until the lawsuit is resolved.
 (As of press time, the next hearing for the case, Crown Distributing LLC et al. v.
 Texas Department of State Health Services et al., was set for March 22.)

-There’s no question that flower—especially premium craft hemp flower—represents a farmer’s most lucrative option.
+There’s no question that flower—especially premium, organic, craft hemp flower—represents a farmer’s most lucrative option.
 In 2020, regional wholesale pricing for hemp flower ranged from $300 to $1,500 per pound, depending on quality and cannabinoid content.
 Commercial greenhouse-grown hemp flower typically goes for $500 to $1,000 per pound.
 Retailers are selling product for roughly double the wholesale cost.

 Craft hemp flower which is hand trimmed and properly cured will usually demand a price of $1200-$1500 per single pound.